-Visit WSC 2019 websiteThe ISF World Seed Congress 2019 will be held in Nice, France.
-More than 1500 seed industry professionals are expected to gather to discuss the global issues facing the seed industry.
+Visit WSC 2020 websiteThe ISF World Seed Congress 2020 will be held in Cape Town, South Africa.
+More than 1100 seed industry professionals are expected to gather to discuss the global issues facing the seed industry.

 Position papers adopted and new leaders elected at ISF World Seed Congress